 If you take a higher dose than intended or you don’t get enough sleep, you’re more likely to experience excessive morning drowsiness.
 You could also potentially sleepwalk, or even talk on the phone or send emails and texts without remembering it.

 Sleep aids increase drowsiness, but it’s a bad thing if you stay sleepy during the day.
-“Sleep aids work by activating the sleep centers in the brain and turning off the wake centers,” Dr. Vensel-Rundo says.
+“Sleep aids work by activating the sleep centers in the brain and turning off the wake centers,” Dr. Vensel-Rundo explains.
 The medication should help you fall asleep and stay asleep longer, but it shouldn’t knock you out.
 If you have significant difficulty waking in the morning, tell your doctor.

 If you have a history of depression, sleep aids can temporarily make it worse.
 Headaches and nausea are possible, but they aren’t common side effects.